-NOTE: Add new users to the operating system if you want to add users to OpenManage software.
+NOTE: To add users to OpenManage software, add new users to the operating system.
 You do not have to create new users from within the OpenManage software.

-Adding Users to a Domain on Windows Operating Systems
+Adding Users To A Domain On Windows Operating Systems

 NOTE: You must have Microsoft Active Directory installed on your system to perform the following procedures.
-See "Using the Active Directory Login" on page 48 for more information about using Active Directory.
+See Using the Active Directory Login for more information about using Active Directory.

-- 1 Navigate to Control Panel $\rightarrow$ Administrative Tools $\rightarrow$ Active Directory Users and Computers. - 2 In the console tree, right-click Users or right-click the container in which you want to add the new user, and then point to $New \rightarrow User$ . - 3 Type the appropriate user name information in the dialog box, and then click Next. - 4 Click Next, and then click Finish. - 5 Double-click the icon representing the user that you just created. - 6 Click the Member of tab - 7 Click Add - 8 Select the appropriate group and click Add. - 9 Click OK, and then click OK again.
+- Navigate to Control Panel → Administrative Tools → Active Directory Users and Computers. - In the console tree, right-click Users or right-click the container in which you want to add the new user, and then point to New \rightarrow User. - Type the appropriate user name information in the dialog box, and then click Next. - 4.
+Click Next, and then click Finish. - 5.
+Double-click the icon representing the user that you just created. - Click the Member of tab.
+6. - 7.
+Click Add. - 8.
+Select the appropriate group and click Add. - Click OK, and then click OK again.
 New users can log in to Dell OpenManage software with the user privileges for their assigned group and domain.

-Creating Server Administrator Users for Supported Red Hat Enterprise Linux and SUSE Linux Enterprise Server Operating Systems
+Creating Server Administrator Users For Supported Red Hat Enterprise Linux and SUSE Linux Enterprise Server Operating Systems